 In this breakout discussion, groups will be divided by local jurisdictions and one state-level group to focus on Intercepts 2-3 and competency restoration and the criminal justice system.
 Each group will work collaboratively to identify gaps in services within their respective intercepts and competency areas, discussing barriers, current limitations, and opportunities for improvement.
 This session aims to enhance coordination between the court system and behavioral health services, with a focus on developing actionable strategies for closing service gaps and improving outcomes at these critical touchpoints.

-In this breakout discussion, jurisdictions will identify gaps across intercepts 4-5 and begin developing preliminary strategies to address these gaps.
-Additionally, building on earlier conversations participants will collaborate to explore targeted solutions and actionable steps to bridge gaps, and ensure comprehensive approaches for improvement at all intercepts 0-5.
+In the second portion of this breakout and building on earlier conversations, participants will identify their jurisdictional priorities, collaborate to explore targeted solutions and actionable steps to bridge gaps, and ensure comprehensive approaches for improvement across all systems and intercepts 0-5.
 There will be guided formats to assist jurisdictions in planning for post-Summit meetings, long-range planning and implementation.
 Emphasis will be placed on establishing mechanisms for tracking progress, securing necessary resources, and fostering interagency coordination to ensure lasting impact.